ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/index.md

 {% capture text %}

-In our Unit we work on a broad range of cutting-edge fundamental research topics to strenghten the development of high-level AI in Europe.
+In our Unit we work on a broad range of cutting-edge fundamental research topics in the field of Machine Learning to strenghten the development of high-level AI in Europe.
+Our research topics include ... .

 {%
   include button.html
   link="research"
-  text="Explore our expertise"
-  icon="fa-solid fa-arrow-right"
+  text="Learn more about our expertise" icon="fa-solid fa-arrow-right" flip=true
-  flip=true
   style="bare"